claredang/claredang/README.md

 🖥 Explore more about my work on <a href="https://claredang.com/#/">claredang.com</a>.

 🔭 Currently, I'm doing research about Interior Design Styles detection using a Deep-Learning Model for Reference Images.
-Check out the dedicated <a href="https://dream-home-server-umber.vercel.app">website</a> I've created applied this technique ✨💡

 **I am open to**: